Monday, March 3, 2025

 March

-THE DON ELLIS ORCHESTRA Live in 3 2/3 / 4 Time (1967)
+THE DON ELLIS ORCHESTRA Live in 3 2/3 / 4 Time

 Due to the popular response of Don's performance at the Monterey Jazz Festival in September of 1966, Pacific Jazz was quick to release: 'Live' At Monterey ! late in the year same year.
-This album contained three recordings from September 18th's historic performance with one track ("Concerto for Trumpet" [11:50]) from a live performance that occurred a month later at the Pacific Jazz Festival (October 8, 1966).
-The Don Ellis phenomenon was so rabid (with sightings of "Where Is Don Ellis?" bumper stickers rising across the country), and the sales of the first album so encouraging, that Pacific Jazz was quick to try to assemble a second live recording in order to try to take advantage of the wave of Monterey/Don Ellis buzz.
-This new album, titled Live in 3 2/3 / 4 Time, was prepared from more recordings from that same October 8, 1966, live performance at the Pacific Jazz Festival plus three songs from a March 27 of '67 performance at Shelly's Manne-Hole in Los Angeles.
-The album was released to the public later in 1967.
-(With the release of an expanded CD version in 2000, the list of songs extracted from this latter performance would grow to number eight.)
-As usual, the highly-charged, amazingly-synchronized and -harmonized arrangements (only two of which are original Don Ellis compositions--though one song, "Thetis," comes from Don's long-time collaborator and friend, Hank Levy) are a marvel to listen to and, I think you'll find, quite often stir one's core enough to force you to get out of your seat and dance!
+The Don Ellis phenomenon was so rabid (with sightings of "Where Is Don Ellis?" bumper stickers rising across the country's Southwest), and the sales of the first album so encouraging, that Pacific Jazz was quick to try to assemble a second live recording in order to try to take advantage of the wave of Monterey/Don Ellis buzz.
+This new album, titled Live in 3 2/3 / 4 Time, was prepared from three more recordings from that same September 18 concert Sunday as well as one track ("Concerto for Trumpet" [11:50]) from the orchestra's October 8, 1966, live performance at the Pacific Jazz Festival, plus the addition of three songs from a March 27 of 1967 performance at Shelly's Manne-Hole in Los Angeles.

 Line-up / Musicians: